Alkahest: Johann Kunckel – the existence of alkahest is questioned

+Herman Boerhaave – alkahest and the philosopher's stone

+Paracelsus believed that alkahest was, in fact, the philosopher's stone.
+Dutch chemist and physician Herman Boerhaave (1668–1738), in his textbook Elementa Chymiae (1732), did not think alkahest was the philosopher's stone, but of greater importance and value than the stone.

+After the 18th century alkahest was taken less seriously over time.

 Modern usages of the term

-The old remark "spit is the universal solvent" satirizes the idea, suggesting that instead of a solvent that would easily dissolve anything, the only "real" solvent to anything is a great deal of hard work.

-In modern times, water is sometimes called the universal solvent, because it can dissolve a large variety of substances, due to its chemical polarity and amphoterism.
+In modern times, water is sometimes called the universal solvent, because it can dissolve a large variety of substances; more than any other liquid.
+This is due to its chemical polarity and amphoterism.

+The old remark "spit is the universal solvent" satirizes the idea.

 Alkahest, Inc. is a biopharmaceutical subsidiary of Grifols which is developing products derived from blood plasma to reverse and inhibit aging.

+"Alkahestry" is the term used for a type of alchemy in the manga series Fullmetal Alchemist.